sorblack-x/anti_spam/README.md

-NOD32-BOT is new and best bot.
+RSMBOT is new and best bot.
 _________________________________________________________________________________
 for install
 ```bash